 Selection criteria provide candidates with a list of the key skills, knowledge, experience and attributes required to successfully fulfil the responsibilities and duties of the position.
 They also provide a measure against which candidates can be evaluated throughout the selection and appointment process and enable members of the Selection Panel to assess a candidate's suitability.

 The Minimum standards for academic staff will provide the general context to assist you in developing selection criteria for academic positions.
-The selection criteria should reflect SCU's values, specific position requirements and responsibilities and relate to the attributes required and level of skills, knowledge and experience necessary to perform the research, scholarship and teaching duties required of the position.
+The selection criteria should reflect the University's Values, specific position requirements and responsibilities and relate to the attributes required and level of skills, knowledge and experience necessary to perform the research, scholarship and teaching duties required of the position.

-For professional positions, the selection criteria should reflect SCU's values, specific position requirements and responsibilities and relate to the qualifications, skills, abilities and experience required to successfully perform the responsibilities and duties of the position.
+For professional positions, the selection criteria should reflect the University's Values, specific position requirements and responsibilities and relate to the qualifications, skills, abilities and experience required to successfully perform the responsibilities and duties of the position.

 When developing criteria for management and supervisory positions, frame the criteria to reflect the key responsibilities/accountabilities of the position.
 Where possible, write the criteria from an 'outcome perspective' and give consideration to the professional and managerial/leadership knowledge, skills and experience required for the role.